mpeyre93/reverseEngineering/README.md

 # reverseEngineering
 # Sequelize

 This repo was created as a tutorial to reverse engineer a codebase.
 We will walk-through and inspect each file's purpose to better understand the code's responsibilities.
 This is a Node.js application using Sequelize and Passport for authentication.
-This application will support a basic user login and sign up platform.
+This application will support a basic user login and sign up platform featuring a members welcome page.

 We will also cover instructions for how you could add changes to this project.